QuantEcon/lecture-source-jl/README.md

-# "Lectures in Quantitative Economics"-- Julia Version
+# "Lectures in Quantitative Economics": Julia Version

 ## About this Repository